aurreum/docs/version/3.0.44811/_sources/oracle/oracle.md

 - Continuous log backup

 	Continuously backs up Oracle online redo logs and archive logs to a real-time storage pool.
 After a continuous log backup job is created, the job is always running (except for job suspension caused by external factors).

+	The continuous log backup has the following requirements:

+	(1) You have the advanced licenses: Oracle Continuous Log Backup.

+	(2) You have created a real-time backup pool for the current user.

 	```{note}
 	- Before you create a continuous log backup job, perform a full backup first.